 - Rehabilitation costs

-However, WorkCover claims don’t just cover new injuries; they also protect against the recurrence or aggravation of existing conditions due to work-related activities.
+However, WorkCover claims don’t just cover new injuries; they also protect against the recurrence or aggravation of existing conditions that result from work-related activities.

 Can I Make a Workers' Compensation Claim for a Pre-existing Injury?